total-typescript/total-typescript-book/book-content/book.md

 Hovering over the red squiggly line in VS Code, we can see that TypeScript's error message is telling us that `message` implicitly has an `any` type.

-We'll get into what that particular error means later, but for now the point is that our `example.ts` file contains syntax that the browser can't understand, but the TypeScript compiler isn't happy when we remove it.
+We'll get into what that particular error means later, but for now the point is that our `example.ts` file contains syntax that the browser can't understand, but the TypeScript CLI isn't happy when we remove it.

 So, in order to get the browser to understand our TypeScript code, we need to turn it into JavaScript.

-## Transpiling TypeScript for the Browser
+## Transpiling TypeScript

-The process of turning JavaScript to TypeScript (called 'transpilation') is handled by the TypeScript CLI `tsc`, which is installed when you install TypeScript.
+The process of turning JavaScript to TypeScript (called 'transpilation') can be handled by the TypeScript CLI `tsc`, which is installed when you install TypeScript.
 But before we can use `tsc`, we need to set up our TypeScript project.

 Open a terminal, and navigate to the parent directory of `example.ts` and `index.html`.

 To double check that you have TypeScript installed properly, run `tsc --version` in your terminal.
 If you see a version number, you're good to go.
 Otherwise, install TypeScript globally with PNPM by running:

 ```bash
 pnpm add -g typescript
 ```

 With our terminal open to the correct directory and TypeScript installed, we can initialize our TypeScript project.